santos-pardos/java-tomcat-docker/container-apache-tomcat-web-server-sample/README.md

 # Apache Tomcat Web Server Sample

 This sample contains an Apache Tomcat Web server that hosts a simple Java application.
 This entire web server is then packaged up and deployed as a container.
-The instructions on how to use this sample are in the following [article]().

 ## Contents